jibbius/WindowsPathScripts/README.md

 #For Windows: Unix(y) Path Scripts

-This is a **personal** collection of .bat files, that I use to make using the command line:
+This is a **personal** collection of .bat files, that I use to make the Windows command line:
  - Replicate (some) functionality / aliases that already exist in unix.
  - Aliases that don't exist in unix, but are used by me frequently.
  - Command line utilities that I like.